What Is The Frederick Wine Trail?

 The wineries are located close enough together that an ambitious trailer can easily get to all of them in a day.
 However, you are likely to be lured in by the comfortable tasting rooms, lovely patio settings, and picnic areas overlooking vineyards, the Frederick valley, and the Catoctin Mountains.
 You may want to plan on a full weekend to make the most of your trip!

 How Much Does It Cost To Visit The Wineries?

 Most, but not all, of the wineries charge tasting fees which vary by location and the wines being tasted.
-Please refer to each winery’s page here or individual website for full details.
+Please refer to each winery’s individual website for full details.